KarchinLab/2020plus/README.md

 > install.packages("randomForest")
 ```

-If you do not have permission to install `randomFroest` on the system wide R, you can install in your local user directory by creating an `~/.Renviron` file as the following:
+If you do not have permission to install `randomForest` on the system wide R, you can install in your local user directory by creating an `~/.Renviron` file as the following:

 ```
 R_LIBS=~/Rlibs